CPS706-Group-15/educational-interactive-tool/README.md

 # educational-interactive-tool
-This an interactive website teaching about centralized and decentralized algorithms
+This an interactive website teaching about centralized and decentralized algorithms.

-This website is meant to be used on a computer, it is not safe for phone or tablet
+This website is meant to be used on a computer, it is not safe for phone or tablet.

 # Usage
 ## Hosted site